 A course in which students will be actively involved in research and experiential learning in a setting outside the United States.
 Attention will be given to understanding the culture and interacting with the people within that culture.
-Cross-credited with CCS 3301.
-Credit will not be given for both CCS 3301 and SOC 3301

 SOCIOLOGY 3306.
 DEATH AND DYING.